Zyrakia/TMIJS-Commander/README.md

 This library has three files, that default export it's contents.

 1. CommandManager.ts - The class used to manage commands for a TMIJS client.
-2. CommandExecutor.ts - Any class that handles a command will extend this interface.
+2. CommandExecutor.ts - The interface that any class that handles a command will implement.
-3. CommandOrigins.ts - An interface containing command origins.
+3. CommandOrigins.ts - The interface containing command origins.
 This is sent to the CommandExecutor `invoke()` method

 You can take the code out of these files and implement them into your own project so they will work in your situation, modify them however you want.
 I am deciding to place these files into a public repository because it took me a while to find a command system I liked, and I thought maybe some people have the same issue.